Nova24TV: Financing

 Nova24TV receives a significant portion of its income from advertising revenues (mostly by publishing ads for Telekom Slovenije, Petrol, Merkator, Slovenske železnice and Telemach).
 Most companies advertising with Nova24TV are state-owned or are to a large degree co-owned by the state.

 Nova24TV has also received advertising revenues from an Austrian construction company Belfry that mostly operates in Hungary.
 The company did not conduct any business operations in Slovenia while advertising in Nova24TV.
-The onwers of the company had ties with Hungarian PM Orbán.
+The owners of the company had ties with Hungarian PM Orbán.